makinhs/makin-cli/README.md

   -cz, --commitizen  add commitzen and default configuration to support standard commit messages
                      using npm run commit

+  -j, --jest         add jest to package.json, with a test script that runs jest

   -h, --help         display help for command